 We do not allow parents to visit their girls while at camp.
-Correspondence with your daughter is a critical aspect of her camp experience.
+Correspondence with your child is a critical aspect of her camp experience.
 During their first few days at camp, girls are strongly encouraged to write a letter home.
-We do not offer email as a way to keep in touch with your daughter.
+We suggest posting letters prior to your child’s departure as mail takes three days to arrive.
+Alternatively, emails can be sent to firstname.lastname@example.org for distribution to your child once a day.
 The girls do not have access to a computer during their stay at camp.
 It is fine to send a care package to your child as long as it does not include any candy or food items.

-- Child’s Letter (1 page, brief essay written by your daughter explaining why she wants to go to Camp Oh-Neh-Tah)
+- SEED Child’s Letter (brief essay written by your daughter explaining why she wants to go to Camp Oh-Neh-Tah)

 The Overview of the SEED Program Registration Process document clearly outlines how to complete the Registration forms and how to submit them.
 Be sure to follow the instructions carefully.
 Incomplete/inaccurate forms could impact a young girl being accepted into the program.